 Whether you are experienced in the world of watersports or have never even thought about taking part, this guide can give you some inspiration.
-From using an inflatable paddle board to white water rafting there is a water sport for all ages and abilities.
+From renting a boat in Ibiza, getting hands-on with an inflatable paddle board, hite water rafting to jet skiing there is a water sport for all ages and abilities.

 Starting with a classic, bodyboarding is a great way to get out on the water and catch some waves without the pressure of having to stand up on a surfboard.
 With bodyboarding you can take it as serious or as relaxed as you want and with a number of budget friendly options it is a good option for people who are starting out with watersports and don’t want to splash out on expensive gear straight away.

 Inflatable Paddle Boarding

 The popularity of paddle boarding has boomed in recent years and it is no surprise why, being a very beginner friendly sport.
 Inflatable paddle boards vary in size and width depending on your ability, for beginners the wider the better.
 The great thing about paddle boarding is that you can take it at your own pace and really enjoy your surroundings, if you’re struggling with your balance to stand then you can also kneel making it ice and easy.

 For those who fancy a bit of adrenaline, white water rafting is a rapid and high intensity water sport that is not recommended for the faint hearted!
 This sport involves riding in an inflatable raft atop of fast flowing whitewaters, you can take part in this sport with friends or family as the rafts can usually fit a group.